-Staying Cool offers design-led boutique serviced apartments, apartment hotels and now a holiday home – aimed at people who want to feel both completely at home and thoroughly looked after.
+Staying Cool is an independent business offering design-led boutique serviced apartments and an overseas holiday home – aimed at people who want to feel both completely at home and thoroughly looked after.

 Little extras really count – and we like to treat our guests to seasonal gifts and bespoke surprises.
-So much so that we won an ASAP Marketing Award for our #LittleExtras campaign.
+So much so that we won a Marketing Award for our #LittleExtras campaign.

 We have a strong commitment to sustainability and have always prided ourselves on our green and ethical approach.
-We use virtually all chemical-free products plus consumables for guests are predominantly green, organic and Fairtrade.
-Produce is sourced from local and regional suppliers and we work with as many local independents as possible.
+We use virtually all chemical-free products.
+Consumables for guests are predominantly green, organic and Fairtrade.
+Produce is sourced from lregional suppliers and we work with as many local independents as possible.
+You can read more in our eco tourism award blog.

 How did it all begin?